Metastability: Quantum mechanics

 Aggregated systems of subatomic particles described by quantum mechanics (quarks inside nucleons, nucleons inside atomic nuclei, electrons inside atoms, molecules, or atomic clusters) are found to have many distinguishable states.
 Of these, one (or a small degenerate set) is indefinitely stable: the ground state or global minimum.

 All other states besides the ground state (or those degenerate with it) have higher energies.
 Of all these other states, the metastable states are the ones having lifetimes lasting at least 10^{2} to 10^{3} times longer than the shortest lived states of the set.

 A metastable state is then long-lived (locally stable with respect to configurations of 'neighbouring' energies) but not eternal (as the global minimum is).
 Being excited – of an energy above the ground state – it will eventually decay to a more stable state, releasing energy.
 Indeed, above absolute zero, all states of a system have a non-zero probability to decay; that is, to spontaneously fall into another state (usually lower in energy).
 One mechanism for this to happen is through tunnelling.

 Nuclear physics

 Some energetic states of an atomic nucleus (having distinct spatial mass, charge, spin, isospin distributions) are much longer-lived than others (nuclear isomers of the same isotope), e.g. technetium-99m.
-The isotope tantalum-180m, although being a metastable excited state, is long-lived enough that it has never been observed to decay, with a half-life calculated to be least 4.5×10^16 years, over 3 million times the current age of the universe.
+The isotope tantalum-180m, although being a metastable excited state, is long-lived enough that it has never been observed to decay, with a half-life calculated to be least 2.9×10^17 (290 quadrillion) years, over 21 million times the current age of the universe.